The shoot took place without any prior planning or preparation. It all began with a beautiful red accordion.

 To create colour contrast I graded the shot towards the blue side of the spectrum.
 I tweaked the colour balance till the skin tones looked right and added a bit of pop to the orange pocket square on the shadow side of the image.

 A single light source can often be more than enough to create a powerful image.
 Its simplicity is its strength.
-It allows the viewer's eye to be move across the frame without being distracted.
+Allowing the viewer’s eye to be drawn without being distracted by other elements in the frame.